-Purchases of agency debt were concentrated in mediumterm securities because of the small outstanding supply at longer maturities (Chart 1).
-Purchases of agency MBS were concentrated in newly issued, low-coupon, thirty-year securities of Fannie Mae and Freddie Mac (Chart 2), which were relatively more liquid and had longer durations than other MBS.
-Purchases of Treasury securities were concentrated in the two- to ten-year maturity sectors (Chart 3).
-Nevertheless, there were significant amounts purchased outside of these targeted sectors, including a range of maturities of Treasury debt and higher coupon, seasoned agency MBS, in order to avoid substantial distortions in the yield curves and spreads on these assets.
-In these circumstances, LSAPs appeared to improve market liquidity.
-Spreads of agency debt and MBS yields narrowed relative to Treasury yields, and spreads between on-the-run and off-the-run Treasury securities also narrowed.
+Purchases of agency debt were concentrated in medium-term securities because of the small outstanding supply at longer maturities (Chart 1).
+Purchases of agency MBS were concentrated in low-coupon 30-year securities issued by Fannie Mae and Freddie Mac (Chart 2).
+Purchases of Treasury securities were concentrated in the 2- to 10-year maturity sectors (Chart 3).
 The pace of purchases evolved fairly smoothly over the course of the program.
-Total purchases ranged between \$50 billion and \$200 billion on a monthly basis (Chart 4).
-Purchases were somewhat heavier from March 2009 through June 2009, reflecting the expansion of the LSAP programs at that time and the large amount of MBS purchases made to
+Total purchases ranged between \$50 and \$200 billion on a monthly basis (Chart 4).
+Purchases were somewhat heavier from March 2009 through June 2009, reflecting the expansion of the LSAP programs at that time and the large amount of MBS purchases made to offset heavy origination activity.
+The decision to taper purchases led to a slowing pace of purchases after the middle of